Security Checklists Are Better Than Security Intuition

 What This Costs

-About half a day.
-Reading the checklist, writing the audit table, grepping each requirement.
-Not a small time investment for a solo project.
-But smaller than the cost of a credential appearing in production logs for months.
+About half a day: reading the checklist, writing the audit table, grepping each requirement.
+Not a small time investment for a solo project but smaller than the cost of a credential appearing in production logs for months.

-The uncomfortable math: the expected cost of a credential exposure is much higher than the cost of an audit.
-Even at low probability.
+The uncomfortable math: the expected cost of a credential exposure is much higher than the cost of an audit, even at low probability.
 The checklist is cheap insurance with a guaranteed output: a complete list of what you checked, what passed, and what you fixed.
 No intuition-based review produces that output.

 The Takeaway